rspamd/rspamd/about.md

 ---

 ## Introduction
-Rspamd is a complex spam filter that allows evaluation of messages by a number of rules including regular expressions, statistical analysis and custom services such as URL black lists.
+Rspamd is an advanced spam filtering system that allows evaluation of messages by a number of rules including regular expressions, statistical analysis and custom services such as URL black lists.
 Each message is analysed by rspamd and given a `spam score`.